gigann/CRUD-Application-Project/README.md

 ## How to Run
 ### Running the Back-End Server
-Navigate to the `server` directory and run `$ npm start`.
-This will perform migrations, seeds, and start the server.
-However, if an initial rollback is desired, run `$ npm run dev` instead.
+Navigate to the `server` directory and run `$ npm run dev`.
+This will rollback, migrate, and seed the database, and start the server.
+However, if only starting the server is desired, run `$ npm start` instead.
 The server will be live on `http://localhost:1337`.

 ### Running the Front-End Client
-Navigate to the `client` directory and run `$ npm start`.
+Navigate to the `client` directory and run `$ npm run dev` or `$ npm start`.
 The client will be live on `http://localhost:2077`.

 ## How to Use